-Body-based therapies incorporate manual movement of various body parts and other methods to relieve pain of the bones and joints, the soft tissues, and the circulatory and lymphatic systems of the body.
-Therapies used in cancer care include TENS, acupuncture, chiropractic care and therapeutic massage.
+Body-based therapies incorporate manual movement of various body parts and other externally applied methods to relieve pain of the bones and joints, the soft tissues, and the circulatory and lymphatic systems of the body.
+Examples include massage therapy, chiropractic care and acupuncture.

 Many cancer patients who experience symptoms such as pain, stress and anxiety try to find relief by means of complementary and alternative treatments.
 Body-based therapies can help relieve a number of symptoms associated with cancer and cancer treatments, including: